ibm-cloud-docs/activity-tracker/view_events.md

 5. Click **ENTER**.

     You might get the error message: `Your request is taking longer than expected, try refreshing your browser in a bit as we try to catch up.
-Retry.` If you do, the timeframe that you have specified does not have any events available to show.
-Change the time query, adn then retry.
+Retry.` You might get this error when the timeframe that you have specified does not have any events available to show.
+Change the time query, and retry.